 The table below summarizes the loan count, original unpaid principal balance and key attributes of the mortgage loans in the Initial Cohort Pool, loans excluded due to delinquencies, payoffs and quality control removals, and Reference Obligations in the Reference Pool.
-The "Initial Cohort Pool" means all of the loans that were acquired by us between July 1, 2012 and September 30, 2012 and that met all of the Eligibility Criteria at time of acquisition.
+The "Initial Cohort Pool" represents all of the Available Loans that met the Eligibility Criteria at the time of their acquisition by us.